 Instead, consider a diet consisting of the following:

-Very fatty or sugary foods like nuts and dried fruits are best used as treats and fed very sparingly.
-You can use them to motivate your caique during training sessions.
+Very fatty or sugary foods, like nuts and dried fruits, are best used as (training) treats only.

-Don’t forget to also always have fresh water available, preferably multiple sources.
-A calcium block and cuttlebone are also appreciated.
+Don’t forget to always have fresh water available as well, preferably from multiple sources.
+A calcium block is also important.

 Tip: Want to learn more about what your caique or other parrot should be eating?
 Don’t forget to also check out the full guide to parrot diet.